 Book the tour: Semuc Champey and Kanba Cave

-In the morning after meeting in Lanquin village, you will then head out by safety truck on this full-day adventure to Kanba Cave and Semuc Champey Park.
+In the morning after meeting in Lanquin village, you will then head out by truck on this full-day adventure to Kanba Cave and Semuc Champey Park.

 At Kanba your guide will take you inside the underground river caves for around 1,000 meters.
 You’ll scramble over rocks, wade through pools, climb up waterfalls, and swim through narrow channels.